View Alcuin Schloeder's Obituary on sctimes.com and share memories

 |

-Mass of Christian Burial will be 11:00 a.m.
-Friday, April 26, 2019 at Williams Dingmann Family Funeral Home in Sauk Rapids for Alcuin "Al" V. Schloeder, age 86, who passed away Thesday at the St. Cloud VA Medical Center.
+Sauk Rapids - Mass of Christian Burial will be 11:00 a.m.
+Friday, April 26, 2019 at Williams Dingmann Family Funeral Home in Sauk Rapids for Alcuin "Al" V. Schloeder, age 86, who passed away Tuesday at the St. Cloud VA Medical Center.
 Rev. Thomas Olson will officiate and burial will be at Sacred Heart Cemetery in Sauk Rapids.
 Visitation will be one hour prior to the services Friday at the funeral home.

 The family wishes to thank the staff at VAMC Bldg 50, 1st & 2nd floor for all the wonderful care given to Al.